yahya-mohammed07/apology_system/ReadMe.md

-# Apology a simple error-handling system that gives enough info about the problem that occurred ( currently in development )
+# Apology is a simple error-handling system that gives enough info about the problem that occurred ( currently in development )